 Image credit: xkcd

 Perfect systems are pretty graveyards if we let our perfectionist tendencies rule with an authoritarian fist.
 Goethe rightly believed “[The] things which matter most must never be at the mercy of things which matter least.”
-So if the system doesn’t serve the project, why bother?
+If the system doesn’t serve the project, why bother?
 If it causes more work now than it will ever save you then, it’s a waste of time.

 Your system, however perfect, isn’t precious—your time is.
 Your system is just a tool.
 But the tool isn’t the thing you’re building.
 The map is not the territory.
-If it doesn’t accomplish the mission, it’s a distraction from the mission.
+If it doesn’t help accomplish the mission, it’s a distraction from the mission.
 And all your work to bring efficiency to a process is spent on the wrong stuff, at the expense of the right stuff.

 Perfection ruins things.
 Perfection will stop you from starting projects.
 Perfection will stop you from finishing projects.
 Perfection is not interesting.